 - b.
 Review the reasons for the requested transfer. - c.
-Conduct a desk-based pre-transfer review to confirm that: - The certificate holders' activities are within the scope of the succeeding CAB's accreditation; - ii.
-The certificate is valid (authenticity, duration, scope); - iii.
-The status of outstanding non-conformities and corrective actions or conditions is known; - iv.
-All information on a client's active suspension is known, if applicable; - v.
-Consideration is given to assessment, audit and surveillance reports and any non-conformities or conditions arising from them; - vi.
-Any complaints received and actions taken to address complaints are known: - vii.
-The stage in the current certification cycle is known; - viii.
-Any other relevant documentation is reviewed; - ix.
-The succeeding CAB has received all information that it expects to find - 4.11.3.2 Depending on the findings from the pre-transfer review, the succeeding CAB shall: - a.
-Decline the contract; or - b.
-Propose to accept the contract, and: - Where the certificate is suspended, follow any remaining suspension requirements for the certificate holder, as in GCR 7.4.3 for fishery clients and GCR 7.4.11 for CoC clients, and - A. Treat the certificate holder as a new client and conduct a full assessment or audit: or - B. Conduct a partial on-site or remote assessment/audit, concentrating on identified problem areas and/or on areas where information is deficient; or - C. Continue with the certificate holder's existing surveillance program if no risks are identified during the pre-transfer review. - 4.11.3.3 Any action(s) proposed in 4.11.3.2 and the reasons for taking them shall be explained to the certificate holder, who shall be given an option to accept or reject the proposed actions and to decide whether to proceed with the transfer. - 4.11.3.4 If the certificate holder accepts the proposed actions, the succeeding CAB shall instruct the certificate holder to write to their current CAB to confirm the intent to transfer. - 4.11.3.5 The succeeding CAB shall undertake the actions as proposed in 4.11.3.2 and as agreed with the certificate holder. - 4.11.3.6 The succeeding CAB shall contact the current CAB and client to agree on the transfer date (the 'agreed transfer date') on which all rights and obligations for maintaining the certificate will pass from the current CAB to the succeeding CAB.
+Conduct a desk-based pre-transfer review to confirm that: - i.
+The certificate holder's activities are within the scope of the succeeding CAB's accreditation. - ii.
+The certificate is valid (authenticity, duration, scope). - The status of outstanding non-conformities and corrective actions or conditions is known. - iv.
+All information on a client's active suspension is known, if applicable. - v.
+Consideration is given to assessment, audit and surveillance reports and any non-conformities or conditions arising from them. - vi.
+Any complaints received and actions taken to address complaints are known. - vii.
+The stage in the current certification cycle is known. - viii.
+Any other relevant documentation is reviewed. - ix.
+The succeeding CAB has received all information that it expects to find. - 4.11.3.2 Depending on the findings from the pre-transfer review, the succeeding CAB shall: - a.
+Decline the contract, or - b.
+Propose to accept the contract, and - i.
+Where the certificate is suspended, follow any remaining suspension requirements for the certificate holder, as in 7.4.3 for fishery clients and 7.4.11 for CoC clients, and - A. Treat the certificate holder as a new client and conduct a full assessment or audit, or - B. Conduct a partial on-site or remote assessment/audit, concentrating on identified problem areas and/or on areas where information is deficient, or - C. Continue with the certificate holder's existing surveillance program if no risks are identified during the pre-transfer review. - 4.11.3.3 Any action(s) proposed in 4.11.3.2 and the reasons for taking them shall be explained to the certificate holder, who shall be given an option to accept or reject the proposed action(s) and to decide whether to proceed with the transfer. - 4.11.3.4 If the certificate holder accepts the proposed actions, the succeeding CAB shall instruct the certificate holder to write to their current CAB to confirm the intent to transfer. - 4.11.3.5 The succeeding CAB shall undertake the actions as proposed in 4.11.3.2 and as agreed with the certificate holder. - 4.11.3.6 The succeeding CAB shall contact the current CAB and client to agree on the transfer date (the "agreed transfer date") on which all rights and obligations for maintaining the certificate will pass from the current CAB to the succeeding CAB. - This date shall be recorded by the succeeding CAB and shared with the client and the current CAB.